m-voit/concepts-of-programming-languages/study-project/paper.md

 In Go the type system doesn't have generic types, so we have to use an empty interface to simulate an `any` type.
 This makes the code more verbose and less readable than JavaScript code, while providing no benefit to the developer.
-Generally speaking, the Go type system is not tailored to functional programming and is more or less a hurdle to the developer.
+Generally speaking, the Go type system is not tailored to functional programming and is more or less a hurdle to the developer, when used this way.

 A problem of using empty interfaces to simulate generic types is a hit on performance, when doing many type conversions.
 This is no problem in the small parser example, but might become one at a larger scale and should therefore be mentioned [she17].